 Click to on Photo for Next Hero’S Yoga Pose Images

-2 Lean forward with your hands on the ground.
 Widen your feet about hip-distance apart and roll yoi heels open to the outside edges of your feet, keeping your knees together.
 Use your hands to draw your calf muscles out to the sides.
 Slowly lift your hips back and sit between your heels.
 If you feel any pressure in your knees, place a block between your heels, wide-side up, and sit on the block.

 3 Distribute your weight equally between your sit bones and sit up tall.
 Draw your shoulders back ai wrap your shoulder blades around your upper spine to broaden your chest and heart.
 Draw in the bottom ribs to lift out of your lower back and feel the back of the heart lift as well.